magento/devdocs/src/guides/v2.4/ui_comp_guide/howto/show_or_hide_password_checkbox.md

 |`component`|The path to the component’s `.js` file, relative to RequireJS.
 Here the component path value is `Magento_Customer/js/show-password`|String|
 |`passwordSelector`|The id of the password input field, such as `#pass`.|String|

-`Magento_Customer/js/show-password` is the RequireJS file path for the javascript implementation of the "show or hide" password checkbox logic.
-It is defined in `app/code/Magento/Customer/view/frontend/web/js/show-password.js` file. [`show-password` component][show-password].
+The RequireJS file path for the "show or hide" password checkbox is `Magento_Customer/js/show-password`.
+It is defined in [`app/code/Magento/Customer/view/frontend/web/js/show-password.js`][show-password].

 ## Example